pingcap/docs-cn/v2.0/sql/time-zone.md

 mysql> SET time_zone = timezone;
 ```

-You can use the following statment to view the current values of the global and client-specific time zones:
+You can use the following statement to view the current values of the global and client-specific time zones:

 ```sql
 mysql> SELECT @@global.time_zone, @@session.time_zone;